 Your new puppy or kitten will be seen every 3-4 weeks until 4-5 months of age.
 Appointments will include needed vaccines, de-worming, flea control, and discussion of the issues and questions that may arise with pediatric patients.

-We do not provide any grooming services, but we can bathe using hypoallergenic or medicated shampoo as prescribed by the doctor for pets that have skin issues.
+We do not provide any grooming services, but we can bathe using hypoallergenic or medicated shampoo as prescribed by our doctors for pets that have skin issues.
 We can also provide regular baths for pets that are staying in the kennel if requested during their stay.

 Yearly wellness exams are the best way to find problems early, before they become difficult to treat.
 The use of vaccines, heartworm preventative and flea/tick preventative is very important to keeping your pet healthy and happy.